MrMime71/PLHv2/PersonalLootHelper/readme.txt

-to test frames do a /plh createframe and /plh tradeframe and push enter 2x times as there is an error in the blizzard api ALL work made by the original Author "Madone" on curse, Frames added by Coremeeko2
+to test frames do a /plh createframe and push enter 2x times as there is an error in the blizzard api

-Please Personalize your default Whisper text by typing /plh

-Original PLH has lisence ALL Rights Reserved..
-I just added functionality to original code.

-Screenshot of the the frames can be found here: http://imgur.com/a/fDMcC

-/coremeeko2
+D:\wow\WTF\Account\ACCOUNTNAME\SavedVariables\PersonalLootHelper.lua